Exercise and Pregnancy

 Prolonged periods of motionless standing should also be avoided

-similar to those prior to pregnancy throughout pregnancy.
+similar to those before pregnancy throughout pregnancy.
 Non-weight-bearing

-exercises may be continued at intensities similar to those prior to pregnancy
+exercises may be continued at intensities, similar to those before pregnancy

 will minimise the risk of injury and facilitate the continuation of exercise

 - Morphologic changes in pregnancy should serve as a relative